 Third up on our list is Princeton Review, which nabs our designation for best in-person tutoring.
-The short story here is that Princeton offers two different tutoring packages: a 10-hour option and a 60-hour option.
+The short story here is that Princeton offers several different tutoring packages, ranging from 10 hours up to 50 hours.

-On a per hour basis, the 10-hour package is more expensive than Blueprint and Altius; however, the 60-hour option is right in the same ballpark as the others when you break it down.
+On a per hour basis, the 10-hour package is more expensive than Blueprint and Altius; however, the 50-hour option is right in the same ballpark as the others when you break it down.

 But what really makes Princeton stand out is the fact they offer the option of IN-PERSON tutoring.
 So if you’re the type of learner who does best with in-person, face-to-face interaction and instruction, as opposed to video conferencing over Zoom, then Princeton Review may be the way to go.

 Obviously the in-person option from Princeton Review isn’t available everywhere in the US.
 I mean, if you live in rural Alaska, you just can’t expect them to have an MCAT tutor close by.

 But if you do happen to live in an area where there is a Princeton MCAT tutor nearby, it’s definitely a nice option as opposed to going 100% online.